takahirohonda/portfolio-site-jekyll/_posts/creative-writing/poetry/2020/2020-09-17-manifesto.md

 As I speak these Words --

-I am the creater of the World
+I am the creator of the World
 <br /><br />